surma/surma.dev/content/things/h2setup.md

 ## Tools
 ### SimpleHTTP2Server

 For **local development**, setting up a webserver and generating a certificate with OpenSSL is quite tedious.
 For that purpose (and that purpose only) I wrote a small tool called `simplehttp2server`.
-It’s a binary that serves the currenty directory using HTTP/2 and even has support for push.
+It’s a binary that serves the current directory using HTTP/2 and even has support for push.
 You can also use this tool as a shorthand to generate a certificate for `localhost`.

 You can grab the binaries from the [release section][simplehttp2 release] of the [GitHub repository][simplehttp2 repo], where you’ll also find the README with more details.